topherhunt/triggers/devops/init.md

 # How to set up a new VPS deployment

-NOTE: I've dropped this approach.
-Too much busywork.
-I'll stick with Heroku.
-The last straw was realizing that I'll still need to manually swap in LetsEncrypt certs every 3 months or so.

 * Create a Scaleway or DigitalOcean instance.

 * Give it an alias in `~/.ssh/config`, eg. `triggers-prod`.